Immunoglobulin light chain: In other animals

 The immunoglobulin light chain genes in tetrapods can be classified into three distinct groups: kappa (κ), lambda (λ), and sigma (σ).
 The divergence of the κ, λ, and σ isotypes preceded the radiation of tetrapods.
 The σ isotype was lost after the evolution of the amphibian lineage and before the emergence of the reptilian lineage.

 Other types of light chains can be found in lower vertebrates, such as the Ig-Light-Iota chain of Chondrichthyes and Teleostei.

 Camelids are unique among mammals as they also have fully functional antibodies which have two heavy chains, but lack the light chains usually paired with each heavy chain.

 Sharks also possess, as part of their adaptive immune systems, a functional heavy-chain homodimeric antibody-like molecule referred to as IgNAR (immunoglobulin new antigen receptor).
-IgNAR is believed to have never had an associated light chain, contrary to the understanding that the heavy-chain-only antibodies in camelids may have lost its light chain partner through evolution.
+IgNAR is believed to have never had an associated light chain, in contrast with the understanding that the heavy-chain-only antibodies in camelids may have lost their light chain partners through evolution.